 Content of service contact.

-NOTE: The start and stop time of service contacts (PAS and ADHC), as well as the location where check in/check out occurs, are captured through the use of an electronic visit verification (EVV) system.
+NOTE: The start and stop time of service contacts (PAS, caregiver temporary support services (in the home), and ADHC), as well as the location where check in/check out occurs, are captured through the use of an EVV system.

 A separate service log must be kept for each beneficiary.
 Reimbursement is only payable for services documented on the service log.
-PAS providers are required to use the standardized weekly service log for documentation of CCW PAS.
-(See Appendix B for information on accessing this form and the associated instructions).
+PAS and caregiver temporary support services (in the home) providers are required to use the standardized weekly OAAS service log (OAAS-PF-11-015) for documentation of CCW PAS and caregiver temporary support services (in the home).

 All portions of the service log must be completed each week.
-Photocopies of previously completed service logs will not be accepted.
+Photocopies of previously completed service logs will NOT be accepted.

-Service logs must be, as follows:
+Service logs must be:

 Completed daily as tasks are performed (Service logs may not be completed prior to the performance of a task.); and

-Signed and dated by the worker and by the beneficiary or responsible representative after the work has been completed at the end of the week.
+Signed and dated by the worker and by the beneficiary or responsible representative AFTER the work has been completed at the end of the week.

-Progress notes are located on the second page of the service log and are the means of documenting the following:
+Progress notes are located on the 2nd page of the service log and are the means of documenting the following: